 What Does Youth Climate Economy Ventures Do?

-- Monthly team building and training meetings take place at the Science Center.
-Trainings include a presentation or video screening and a discussion.
-These are for high school students and teachers, whether or not they are yet on a team.
-These meeting will take place on every first Wednesday of the month, 5 p.m. for two hours, starting October 2 (except in January 2020, when we’ll meet on the 8th).
-Scheduled topics so far:
+- Bi-monthly team building and training meetings take place at the Science Center.
+Meetings include a presentation or video screening, a discussion, and hands-on activities.
+These meetings are for high school students, and teachers or other individuals who want to learn more or help to mentor teams.
+These meeting will take place on every first and third Wednesday of the month, 5 p.m. for two hours, starting October 2 (except in January 2020, when we’ll meet on the 8th).
+Upcoming meetings:

-- November 6: Circulab’s Introduction to the Circular Economy; Exercise: From Thinking Linear to Thinking Circular; Science Center Exhibits: TBA
+- November 6: Circulab’s Introduction to the Circular Economy; Exercise: From Thinking Linear to Thinking Circular

-- We host the first annual YCEV summit in spring 2020 – Local sponsors, experts, YCEV teams, SIU students and faculty can participate to host workshops, present posters, etc. YCEV teams can participate in an elevator pitch competition and/or a poster presentation.
+- The first YCEV Summit will take place in spring 2020 – Local sponsors, experts, YCEV teams, SIU students and faculty can participate to host workshops, present posters, etc. YCEV teams can participate in an elevator pitch competition and/or a poster presentation.